-Beginning July 1, 2020, Duke’s smoke free policy will be extended to include all buildings or grounds owned or leased by Duke University.
-The policy will prohibit the use of combustible tobacco products, including cigarettes, cigars, cigarillos, and hookahs, but it will not apply to non-combustible forms of tobacco such as e-cigarettes, chewing tobacco, or therapeutic products containing nicotine.
+Beginning July 1, 2020, Duke's smoke free policy will be extended to include all buildings or grounds owned or leased by Duke University.
+The policy will prohibit the use of all tobacco products, including but not limited to cigarettes, cigars, hookah, e-cigarettes, chewing tobacco, snuff, snus, and IQOS.

 For more information about the policy, see the manager toolkit on the Healthy Duke webpage.